Ithaca, New York: 21st century

 The Ithaca Gun Company tested their shotguns behind the plant on Lake Street; the shot fell into the Fall Creek gorge at the base of Ithaca Falls.
 Lead accumulated in the soil in and around the factory and gorge.
 A major lead clean-up effort sponsored by the United States Superfund took place from 2002 to 2004, managed through the Environmental Protection Agency.
 The old Ithaca Gun building has been dismantled, though its iconic smokestack remains standing.
 It was scheduled to be replaced by the development of an apartment complex on the cleaned land.

 The former Morse Chain company factory on South Hill, now owned by Emerson Power Transmission, was the site of extensive groundwater and soil contamination from its industrial operations.
 Emerson Power Transmission has been working with the state and South Hill residents to determine the extent and danger of the contamination and aid in cleanup.
+In 2026, New York State awarded the project $38 million to facilitate redevelopment efforts.

-In 2004, Gayraud Townsend, a 20-year-old senior in Cornell's School of Industrial and Labor Relations, was sworn in as alderman of the city council: the first black man to be elected to the council and the youngest African American to be elected to office in the United States.
+In 2004, Gayraud Townsend, a 20-year-old senior in Cornell's School of Industrial and Labor Relations, was sworn in as alderman of the city council: the youngest African American to be elected to office in the United States.
 He served his full term and has mentored other student politicians.
 In 2011, Svante Myrick, a 2009 Cornell University graduate, was elected as the youngest mayor of the city of Ithaca.
+Myrick resigned in February 2022 to serve as executive director of People for the American Way.

 In 2023, President of the Cornell Student Assembly Patrick Kuehl launched a secret write-in campaign and succeeded in unseating Alderperson Jorge Defendini, another Cornell alumnus, from the Ithaca Common Council.
-Kuehl had collaborated with fellow students Alderperson Tiffany Kumar and Alderperson-elect Clyde Lederman and canvassed for several months but did not publicly express his intent to run for the seat until the evening of election day.
+Kuehl had collaborated with fellow students Alderperson Tiffany Kumar and canvassed for several weeks but did not publicly express his intent to run for the seat until the evening of election day.
 Kuehl received an inordinate number of provisional ballots and absentee ballots from residents of the Sigma Phi and Delta Kappa Epsilon fraternity houses.
 Various Ithaca and Cornell groups condemned the secret campaign as undemocratic.

+The incumbent mayor is Robert Cantelmo who took office on January 1, 2024.
+Dominick Recckio serves as the acting city manager.